MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 }
 ```
 ### Default arguments are not allowed on out of line definitions of member functions
-Default arguments are not allowed on out-of-line definitions of member functions in template classes.
-The compiler will issue a warning under /permissive, and a hard error under /permissive-.
+Default arguments are not allowed on out-of-line definitions of member functions in template classes The compiler will issue a warning under /permissive, and a hard error under /permissive-.

 In previous versions of Visual Studio, the following ill-formed code could potentially cause a runtime crash.
 Visual Studio 2017 version 15.3 produces warning C5034: 'A<T>::f': an out-of-line definition of a member of a class template cannot have default arguments:
 ```cpp